-If you vote for some, but not all, matters electronically or by telephone, or return a proxy card without indicating your vote with regard to a particular matter, your shares will be voted "for" all of the nominees listed on the card, "for" the advisory approval of the compensation of our named executive officers, and "for" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for this calendar year, and in the discretion of the proxy holders as to any other matters that may properly come before the Annual Meeting or any postponement or adjournment of the Annual Meeting.
+If you vote for some, but not all, matters electronically or by telephone, or return a proxy card without indicating your vote with regard to a particular matter, your shares will be voted "for" all of the nominees listed on the card for which you do not indicate a contrary intention, and "for" each of items 2, 4 and 5, except to the extent you indicate a contrary intention.
+For Item 4, unless you indicate a contrary vote, you shares will be voted "Abstain", and your shares will be voted in the discretion of the proxy holders as to any other matters that may properly come before the Annual Meeting or any postponement or adjournment of the Annual Meeting.